-One recurring criticism of the Water-Energy-Food nexus approach, however, is that integrated management plans are not new and have not always worked in the past.
+One recurring criticism of the Water-Food-Energy nexus approach, however, is that integrated management plans are not new and have not always worked in the past.
 Integrated water resources management (IWRM) is a well-established approach to river basin management, for instance.
-The FAO response to this criticism is: 'By explicitly focusing on water, there is a risk of prioritizing waterrelated development goals over others, thereby reinforcing traditional sectoral approaches.
-The nexus approach considers the different dimensions of water, energy and food equally and recognizes the interdependencies of different resource uses to develop sustainably.'
+The FAO response to this criticism is: 'By explicitly focusing on water, there is a risk of prioritizing Population water-related development goals growth over others, thereby reinforcing traditional sectoral approaches.
+Urbanization S The nexus approach considers 2 Diversifying the different dimensions of water, ш and changing energy and food equally and > diets recognizes the interdependencies Ľ Cultural and of different resource uses to 0 societal beliefs develop sustainably.' and behaviours Climate